External Ids for H2AFJ Gene

 GeneCards Summary for H2AFJ Gene

 H2AFJ (H2A Histone Family, Member J) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include protein heterodimerization activity.
+Among its related pathways are RNA Polymerase I Promoter Opening.
+GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIST1H2AM.

 UniProtKB/Swiss-Prot for H2AFJ Gene

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling